solana-labs/solana-program-library/token/README.md

 A Fungible Token program on the Solana blockchain.

-This program provides an interface and implementation that third parties can use to create and trade their own tokens.
+This program provides an interface and implementation that third parties can utilize to create and use their tokens.

 Full documentation is available at https://spl.solana.com